dchen077/LIS546-Curated-DH-Data/collection-policy.md

   - Longevity Commitment: A minimum of 10 years of data preservation post-submission, with reviews to extend this period as necessary.

--Preservation by Format: Specific strategies will be applied based on the type of data:
+- Preservation by Format: Specific strategies will be applied based on the type of data:

   - Textual and Tabular Data: Preserved in their native or converted open formats with checksum verification and redundancy.

   - Images: Stored in high-quality formats with metadata detailing preservation status and history.

-DH Categories and Their Importance (adapted from a submission guideline in East Asian studies)
+## DH Categories and Their Importance (adapted from a submission guideline in East Asian studies)

 To enhance the repository's usability, submissions can be categorized by the digital methods used and the project’s content.
 These broad categories simplify data organization and retrieval, helping users find relevant resources easily.
 Contributors are encouraged to select multiple categories to accurately reflect their project's scope and methodology.
 We invite proposals for new categories to ensure our classifications encourage innovation and inclusivity.

-Explanation of Categories

-DH Methods and Scope
+### Explanation of Categories and DH Methods and Scope

 1. Text Mining: